Mzwandile Ngubeni

-Mzwandile Ngubeni (born 1982) - South African film and theater actor.
+Mzwandile Ngubeni (born 1982) is a South African film and theater actor.
 He is known for playing in a movie "In Desert and Wilderness" (2001) of a director Gavin Hood.
 In the film he starred alongside other South African actress, Lungile Shongwe.
 In preparation for the role of Kali - just like Lungile Shongwe - he had to learn Polish dialogues, although he did not know before the Polish language.